 We will always recommend clients go with the first approach: be as transparent as possible, and give users full control over their data.
 To support this, you can explain the reason behind data collection through compelling copy and illustrations as well as outlining the positive benefits of opting-in.

 One study has shown that proper framing of the consent message positively impacts opt-in rates: if there are two options to give consent and the message is framed positively, users are more likely to opt-in - such as in the example below.
 This kind of positive framing is an important point to keep in mind around privacy notices in general.
 You want to emphasize the benefits.

-Evaluating your ideas - A/B Testing
+Evaluating your ideas: A/B testing

 A/B testing is a great way to evaluate your solution by comparing two opt-in strategies and assessing their success.